Exyht/exyht/README.md

 ## Contribute

-Exyht is 100% open source.
+Exyht is 100% free & open source.
 So contribute in Exyht and make it great.

 ## Report Bugs or issues/ Pull request